The Role of Exercise in Injury Rehabilitation & Pain Management

 The Lasting Benefits of Physical Exercise

-● Long-term gains from staying active: Regular exercise helps maintain strength, flexibility, and mobility gained during rehab.
+● Long-term gains from staying active: Regular exercise helps maintain the strength, flexibility, and mobility gained during rehab.

 ● Preventing future injuries: Building muscle strength and stability supports joints, reducing the risk of re-injury or new issues.